“Maybe I’m just a mama masochist,” I sighed.

 “Um.
 I have no idea.”

-I had no idea where I ended and my daughter began.
+As a mama, I had no idea where I ended and my daughter began.
 Therefore, I wasn’t at all separate from her needs, her emotions, her life.

 My partner/baby daddy thinks I sacrifice too much for my almost-three-year-old and am too light with discipline.
 Let’s just say I was never any good at the cry-it out’ sleep training technique.